CherrabiNesrine/CherrabiNesrine.github.io/_posts/2025-04-18-Hunting_Scheduled_Tasks.md

 In this blog, we simulated various attacker techniques involving scheduled tasks and explored practical hunting strategies to detect them.

-Ultimately, it's not about catching every scheduled task—it's about recognizing what’s normal so you can quickly identify anomalies.
+Ultimately, it's not about catching every scheduled task it's about recognizing what’s normal so you can quickly identify anomalies.

 The better you understand your environment, the harder it is for attackers to conceal their actions.